ArashPartow/exprtk/readme.txt

 In the example above the  generic function 'toupper' expects only  one input parameter  of type  string, as  noted by  the parameter sequence string passed during the  constructor.
+Furthermore a second  parameter is passed to the constructor indicating that it should be treated as a string returning function -  by default it is  assumed to be a  scalar returning function.

 When executed,  the function  will return  as a  result a  copy of the input string converted to uppercase form.
 An example expression  using the toupper function registered as the symbol 'toupper' is as follows:

    "'ABCDEF' == toupper('aBc') + toupper('DeF')"

-Note: When adding a string type returning generic function to a symbol table,  the  'add_function'  is   invoked  with  an  extra   parameter (e_ft_strfunc) that denotes the function should be treated as a string returning function type.
-The  following example demonstrates how  this is done:
+Note: When adding a string type returning generic function to a symbol table the  'add_function' is invoked.
+The example  below demonstrates how this can be done:

    toupper<T> tu;

    exprtk::symbol_table<T> symbol_table;

-   symbol_table.add_function("toupper",
-                             tu,
-                             symbol_table_t::e_ft_strfunc);
+   symbol_table.add_function("toupper",tu);

 Note: Two further  refinements to the  type checking facility  are the